joncaudill/InfoTools/README.md

   Change the color of the navigation bar to match your preferences.
 - **Alert Bar Color:**
   Set the background color of the alert bar displayed on the Home page.
+- **Alert Bar Font Face:**
+  Choose the font family used for the alert bar text.
+- **Alert Bar Scale X / Y:**
+  Adjust the horizontal and vertical scale (size) of the alert bar text independently.

 ### How to Use